Plan Great Family Pictures

 Vacations can also be great times to get photos taken.
 Bring your outfits with you and get someone to take a great photo of your family on the ski slopes or at the beach.
 You can still coordinate some great outfits and location while traveling.
-My husband and I traveled to Europe in 2007 and how I wish I would have found someone to take some nice photos of us in Paris or London.
+My husband and I traveled to Europe for an anniversary once and how I wish I would have found someone to take some nice photos of us in Paris or London.

 2011 // Photography by Jylare Smith